 With the evolution of traditional to digital project management, new challenges, solutions, and tools have resulted in a slew of new terms.
 As these lexicons continue to grow longer and longer, it has become harder to keep track.

 We’re here to help.
-Here’s our list of key digital project management terms you need to know in 2019.
+Here’s our list of key digital project management terms you need to know.

 While Agile gets thrown around by project managers, and is used to describe everything from teams to tools, it’s actually a project management methodology that was originally created with software development in mind.
 Depending on who you talk to, you may run into wildly varying definitions for what constitutes Agile.
 But the Agile manifesto that laid out the foundations of this methodology pushed four core principles:

 - Individuals and interactions over processes and tools